Students To Walk Out To Protest Gun Violence 1 Month After Parkland Shooting

 Seventeen-year-old Egzona Rexhepi and many of her classmates in Boise, Idaho will join students at schools and universities across the country as they walk out of their school Wednesday to protest gun violence.

-The demonstrations will last 17 minutes to honor the 17 people killed at Marjory Stoneman Douglas High School in Parkland, Fla. one month ago today.
-There are more than 2,850 largely student organized walkouts scheduled according to EMPOWER, the group behind the national school walkout.
+The demonstrations will last 17 minutes to honor the 17 people killed at Marjory Stoneman Douglas High School in Parkland, Fla. one month ago.
+There are more than 2,850 largely student-organized walkouts scheduled, according to EMPOWER, the group behind the national school walkout.
 National organizers, who are the youth branch of the women's march, are advocating stricter gun regulation including bans on assault weapons and expanded background checks.

 While EMPOWER coordinated nationally, each school needed a leader organize locally.
 Rexhepi, who is the local high school caucus chair for the Young Democrats, took it upon herself to be that person for Centennial High School in Boise.